-I am so happy about this letter sounds alphabet board game.
-It turned out to be a very effective way to teach letter sounds while developing counting skills and more.
+Kids love this letter sounds alphabet board game.
+It is a very effective way to teach letter sounds while developing counting skills and more.
 It is one of our favorite alphabet activities!

 Related read: Alphabet Games for Preschool and Kindergarten

-Alphabet Game Board – Black and white version at end of post
+Alphabet Game Board – Button to download at the bottom of this post

-1. Both players will put their game piece on the yellow star.
+1. Both players will put their game piece on the star.

 2. The first player will roll the die and then move their game piece that many spaces.
-When they land on the space then must then identify the letter and say the sound that letter makes.
-You may have to help your child if they are just learning the letter sounds.
-I don’t penalize him for not knowing the sound.
-If you use this with older kids who feel like there should be some penalty for not knowing the letter sound, you could just have them move back one or two spaces each time they don’t know the sound.
+When they land on the space they must then identify the letter and say the sound that letter makes.

 3. The next player goes through the same process described in step 2.